antithesishq/examples/dgraph-docker/README.md

 # Dgraph

-This example demonstrates how to test dgraph, an ACID-compliant graph database using Antithesis.
+This example demonstrates how to test ACID compliance with a workload we call the Ring test.
+We test Dgraph using this workload.
 It includes:

 - A reproducible cluster setup using Docker Compose.
 - A client workload.
 - Example assertions.

-Follow the step-by-step tutorial here.
+Follow the step-by-step tutorial [here]().

 ---